PierreSenellart/provsql/doc/tutorial/README.md

         `'compilation'` (for compilation of the provenance circuit to a d-DNNF)
-     *   an optional fourth argument: for Monte Carlo sampling, it is the number of samples; for enumeration of possible worlds, it does not need to be set; for knowledge compilation, it is the name of the knowledge compilation tool used (one of `'c2d'`, `'d4'`, or `'dsharp'`)
+     *   an optional fourth argument: for Monte Carlo sampling, it is the number of samples (as a character string); for enumeration of possible worlds, it does not need to be set; for knowledge compilation, it is the name of the knowledge compilation tool used (one of `'c2d'`, `'d4'`, or `'dsharp'`)